 Economic Performance

-While the country has also experienced inflationary pressures, its CPI inflation rate of 4.8% in 2022 remained below the global average – seen as a result of the war against Ukraine and the aftermath of the pandemic.
+Gross capital formation was 27.08% of GDP in 2023.
+While the country also experienced inflationary pressures due to the COVID-19 crisis, the CPI rate declined to 1.6% in 2023.
 The overall position of the economy in terms of price stability, low debt levels and current account balance remained stable.

 Output strength